River

 • Engagement

-Achieving the aims of the Paris Agreement will require supportive policy across jurisdictions, globally.
-We believe BHP can best support policy development by ensuring we meet our own climate targets, goals and strategies, continuing to make the case for the economic opportunities arising from the energy transition, and focusing on those policy areas where we are likely to have the greatest ability to influence change.
+Achieving the goals of the Paris Agreement will require supportive policy across jurisdictions, globally.
+We believe BHP can best support policy development by ensuring we meet our own GHG emissions targets, goals and strategies, continuing to make the case for the economic opportunities arising from the energy transition, and focusing on those policy areas where we are likely to have the greatest ability to influence change.

 Policy advocacy